Angel-125/Buffalo/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.12.0
+- Fixed issue where the Wagon module would automatically expand.
+- Removed BARIS dependency dll.

 2.11.0
 - Recompiled for KSP 1.12.2.
 - Aquatic parts use the SunkWorks plugin instead of Wild Blue Tools when SunkWorks is installed.